arangodb/kafka-connect-arangodb/docs/README.md

 - errors in the communication between the connector and Kafka, preventing to commit offset of already written records
 - abrupt termination of connector task

+When restarted, the connector resumes reading from the Kafka topic at an offset prior to where it stopped.
 As a result, at least in the cases mentioned above some records might get written to ArangoDB more than once.
 Even if configured for idempotent writes (e.g. with `insert.overwriteMode=replace`), writing the same record multiple times will still update the `_rev` field of the document.